udippant/base-drafts/draft-ietf-quic-transport.md

 To send additional data prior to completing the cryptographic handshake, the server then needs to validate that the client owns the address that it claims.
-QUIC therefore performs source address validation during connection establishment.
+QWIK therefore performs source address validation during connection establishment.

 Servers MUST NOT send more than three times as many bytes as the number of bytes